EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -  The Server broadcasts the event, while the Client side listens to the event.

 -  The data we receive in the constructor will be automatically broadcast by the event.

+-  routes/channels.php ====>> This route handles our broadcasting just like web routes.

+-  The way web.php manages web URLs, channels.php manages who can connect to our real-time channels.